ansys/pyfluent/doc/source/user_guide/index.rst

 Meshing mode session
 --------------------
-A meshing mode session has an active ``meshing`` object that provides two distinct inferfaces to the mesher:
+A meshing mode session has an active ``meshing`` object that provides two distinct interfaces to the mesher:

 - ``tui`` object
 - ``meshing`` and ``workflow`` properties